balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 ### 8) (Optional) Request Copilot review on the fork PR

 ```
-Agent: Request a Copilot review for PR #<PR_NUMBER> on "upstream_owner/demo-streamlit".
+ Request a Copilot review for PR #<PR_NUMBER> on "upstream_owner/demo-streamlit".
 Ask Copilot to check:
 - Clarity of the CONTRIBUTING doc
 - If any point should be added for running local tests
 Return suggested edits and a short summary.